holtzin29/Basic-CrossChain-Rebase-Token/README.md

 ## Deployer.s.sol
 - This repository contains two deployment scripts: TokenAndPoolDeployer and VaultDeployer.
 These deploy and configure the necessary smart contracts for a rebase token and its associated vault/pool, as well as integrate them with Chainlink's CCIP infrastructure.
 -
--Key Functions
+- Key Functions

--TokenAndPoolDeployer
+- TokenAndPoolDeployer
 Deploys a RebaseToken and a RebaseTokenPool.
 Registers the token with its admin and assigns minting/burning roles to the pool.
 Connects the pool with the TokenAdminRegistry.

--VaultDeployer
+- VaultDeployer
 Deploys a Vault that works with the RebaseToken.
 Grants the vault minting and burning roles for the token.

-It also uses some requirements like:
+- It also uses some requirements like:
 CCIPLocalSimulatorFork: Used for the local Chainlink simulator.
 RebaseToken & RebaseTokenPool: For the token and its associated pool.
 TokenAdminRegistry: Registers the token and assigns admin roles.